As much as I loved visiting Lisbon, it was great being able to get away from the capital to spend a little time in northern Portugal.

 Eating Out in Braga and Guimaraes

 The food in Portugal is amazing but I must admit it’s a little difficult for semi-vegetarians like me.
-I was fortunate to find some very accommodating restaurants who were happy to prepare veggie meals for me, even if they weren’t on the menu.
+I was fortunate to find some very accommodating restaurants that were happy to prepare veggie meals for me, even if they weren’t on the menu.
 In Guimaraes we ate at Historico by Papaboa.
 They have a modern take on traditional Portuguese cuisine and it was my favourite restaurant on our trip to northern Portugal.

-Brac Restaurant in Braga also puts a modern spin on the traditional and the dessert menu in particular was well received.
+Brac Restaurant in Braga also puts a modern spin on the traditional and the dessert menu, in particular, was well received.

 Where to Stay